 What should robots sound like in the home?

-For this project I focused on the sound made by robots.
-Current robot sounds are mostly a product of their mechanical components; the whirring of gears and the clicking of motors, whilst she finds this unpleasant, engineering a quieter or silent robot results in a far more sinister presence.
+In this project I focused on the sound made by robots.
+Current robot sounds are mostly a product of their mechanical components; the whirring of gears and the clicking of motors.
+Whilst she finds this unpleasant, engineering a quieter or silent robot results in a far more sinister presence.
 With their natural sounds unacceptable and having no sound even creepier, what sounds should robots make?

 In order to explore this question I used an ASIMO promotional video as a blank canvas.
 New sounds were re-imagined using foley and sound design then placed on top to create 5 new versions of the video.